cbrueffer/cbrueffer.github.io/content/authors/cbrueffer/_index.md

 - Visitors
 ---

-I am a Biomedical Data Scientist currently working as Senior Bioinformatician within cancer diagnostics at [SAGA Diagnostics](https://sagadiagnostics.com/).
+I am a Bioinformatician and Data Scientist currently working in the cancer diagnostics industry, specifically within genomics and liquid biopsy.
 Additionally I conduct research in affiliation with [Lund University](https://portal.research.lu.se/portal/en/persons/christian-brueffer) in Sweden.

 My main interest is in using computational methods and biological/medical data to improve our understanding and treatment of diseases.